-Scituate St. Patrick's Parade in Scituate, MA
+St. Patrick's Day Parade on the Irish Riviera Scituate, MA

 Get your "Parade Supporter" Window or Bumper sticker for a donation of $5 or more.